-Applications will initially be checked to determine that they meet our minimum academic requirements (the academic threshold).
-We will look at the results of all your previous qualifications and the predictions of any qualifications that you are currently studying for and on the basis of this, determine whether or not you meet our minimum academic requirements.
+Stage 1a: Applications will initially be checked to determine whether they meet our minimum academic requirements (the academic threshold).
+We will look at the results of all your previous qualifications and the predictions of any qualifications that you are currently studying for.
+On the basis of this, we will determine whether or not you meet our minimum academic requirements.
 Additionally, applications for the Graduate Entry Medicine - MBChB (A101) programme will be reviewed to determine whether they meet the minimum widening participation requirements.
-Applications that meet the minimum academic requirements (and, if applicable, the minimum widening participation requirements) progress to Stage 2.
+Applications that meet the minimum academic requirements (and, if applicable, the minimum widening participation requirements) progress to Stage 1b.
 Applications that do not meet the minimum academic requirements are deemed unsuccessful.

-In Stage 1, applicants compete against the minimum academic requirements.
+In Stage 1a, applicants compete against the minimum academic requirements.
 While many applicants exceed the minimum academic requirements, we do not rank applicants according to academic attainment, and there is no advantage in our selection process to those who exceed the minimum requirements.

-Those applications that meet the minimum academic thresholds are reviewed to determine whether they also meet the minimum UKCAT requirement 2460/3600 (the UKCAT threshold).
-This threshold has been determined by considering the 40th centile scores of the test between 2012 and 2015, choosing the three years with the lowest scores and taking the mean of these.
-(The UKCAT scores from 2016 were not considered as in that year the test was out of 2700.
-The UKCAT scores from 2013 were not considered as these were higher than in other years).
+Stage 1b: Those applications that meet the minimum academic thresholds are reviewed to determine whether they also meet the minimum UKCAT requirement 2470/3600 (the UKCAT threshold).
+This threshold has been determined by considering the 40th centile scores of the test in 2014, 2015 and 2017, and taking the mean of these.
+(The UKCAT scores from 2016 were not considered as in that year the test was out of 2700).

 There is no compensation between academic attainment and UKCAT attainment - exceeding the academic threshold will not compensate for a lower UKCAT score.